ds4se/chapters/abramhindle/energymining.md

 Shaiful Chowdhury [[chowdhury2015](#chowdhury2015)] came into the lab and proclaimed, "HTTP2.0 has significantly better energy performance than HTTP1.1!"
-"That's excellent," I exclaimed.
-"Do you know why?"
-I asked.
+"That's excellent," I exclaimed, "Do you know why?"

 The next week Shaiful came back to the lab and said, "I think I was wrong, I don't think there's a difference."
 He went on to explain that